astuyve/aws-lambda-cron/README.md

 Full reference:

 ```
-component: lambda-cron           # (required) name of the component.
+component: aws-lambda-cron       # (required) name of the component.
 In that case, it's express.
 You will want to pin this to a specific version in production via semantic versioning, like this: lambda-cron@0.0.2.
 Run 'serverless registry lambda-cron' to see available versions.
-name: lambda-cron                # (required) name of your express component instance.
+name: my-lambda-cron             # (required) name of your express component instance.
 org: serverlessinc               # (optional) serverless dashboard org. default is the first org you created during sign up.
 app: myApp                       # (optional) serverless dashboard app. default is the same as the name property.
 stage: dev                       # (optional) serverless dashboard stage. default is dev.